On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Inverse bremsstrahlung in the field of the hydrogen atom

 As mentioned above at small energies of the incident photon $h \nu \le 5 eV$ the original (ground) state of the hydrogen atom does not change.
 This means that for photons of small energies we can ignore all possible excitations of the hydrogen atom, i.e. atomic transitions from the ground state of the H atom into other excited states.
 The incident photon is absorbed exclusively by the electron which moves in the field of the neutral hydrogen atom.
-In this case the electron scattering at the hydrogen atom (H + e$^{-}$ + $h \nu$ = H + e$^{-}$) can be considered as a regular (but non-elastic!) scattering of the electron in the field of the heavy hydrogen atom.
+In this case the electron scattering at the hydrogen atom (H + e$^{-}$ + $h \nu$ = H$^{*}$ + e$^{-}$) can be considered as a regular (but non-elastic!) scattering of the electron in the field of the heavy hydrogen atom.
+Note that the hydrogen atom is electrically neutral.
 In the lowest order approximation we can replace the actual hydrogen atom by its polarization potential, which is a central and local potential $V(r) = -\frac{a}{r^{4}}$, where $a$ is a positive constant.
+It is clear that we are dealing with the case of `polarization' inverse bremsstrahlung, which is substantially different from the regular (or Coulomb) bremsstrahlung (see, e.g., \cite{Consal}).
 In particular, for the ${}^{\infty}$H atom in atomic units one finds $a = \frac94$.
 Below, we shall consider the electron scattering in the field of the following central potential

 which analytically depends upon the two real parameters $a$ and $b$.
 We need to determine the cross-section of inverse bremsstrahlung for an electron which moves in the field of the central potential $V(r; a, b)$, Eq.(\ref{poten}).
 By using different numerical values for the $a$ and $b$ parameters we can obtain a variety of such cross-sections.
 The main interest, however, will be related to the cases when $a \approx 4.5$ and $b \approx 0$, respectively.